Content style guide

 Voice and tone

-At Lucid, we want all of our content and written correspondence to match our brand.
-Our company voice describes the principles we want to follow at all times, and tone may change slightly based on the project or the audience.
+All of our content and written correspondence should consistently reflect the Lucid brand.
+Whereas our brand voice stays the same—because it embodies our unique perspective and values—our tone may change slightly based on the project or audience.

-Note: This guide only covers guidelines for written content.
-For a full breakdown of the Lucid brand, see our brand book.
+This guide only covers written content.
+For a full breakdown of the Lucid brand, including visual identity, go to our brand site.

 Personality

-Our brand personality includes the human characteristics that we attribute to Lucid.
+Our brand personality includes the following human characteristics we attribute to Lucid:

 Smart